syrinesbaa/Astromatic-Hackathon---Denoise-Galaxy-Images/README.md

 # Astromatic-Hackathon---Denoise-Galaxy-Images
 I was fortunate to be the only Tunisian selected among 20 other international students to take part in Astromatic 2022 in Montréal.
 Me and my team ; Missa and Daniel, AKA Maxwell's Demons , worked on denoising galaxy images using AE and VAE.
+We were also lucky to have implemented our model on real world data provided by the Mont-Mégantic Observatory.